 Music is an important part of the service.
-Because a wedding is a worship service, the music for the wedding should be appropriate for worship.
-Various instruments are appropriate but if the organ or piano is to be used our Director of Music, Courtney Britten, or designate, will play for the service.
+Various instruments are appropriate but if the organ or our grand piano is to be used our Director of Music, or designate, will play for the service.
 The Director of Music should be contacted early in planning process to discuss the music.

-8. What sort of audiovisual equipment does the church have?
+7. What sort of audio/visual equipment does the church have?

 In the Church Sanctuary guests may take pictures during the processional, recessional and during the signing of the Register.
 We request that they refrain from taking pictures during the actual worship service.
 Special arrangements can be made for videotaping from a single location.
 ONE photographer may take pictures from the back of the church without flash in addition to the aforementioned times.
 This photographer should consult with the minister before the service begins.
 Ensure that your photographer is aware of this restriction.
 The point of these restrictions is to keep the focus on you and this special moment in your life while at the same time allowing space for the creation of lasting mementos of this special occasion.

 Flowers for the decoration of the sanctuary are welcome, but not necessary.
 We advise that flowers for the wedding be delivered to your home and brought to the Church by an Usher or friend prior to the service.
-Please check with Brian Carr, our custodian, if you are having flowers delivered directly to the Church and be sure you leave the custodian’s name and telephone number with your florist.
+Please check with the caretaker if you are having flowers delivered directly to the Church and be sure you leave the caretaker’s name and telephone number with your florist.

 No. Due to the damage these materials can cause to the inside of the church and sometimes wildlife, the use of any of these is strictly prohibited on church property.

 Yes.
-Our sanctuary is accessible.
-There is a chairlift that will accommodate a non-motorized wheel chair at the side entrance from the parking lot.
-There is an accessible washroom on the sanctuary level and there are spaces for wheel chairs among the pews on both sides of the church, near the front.
-If any of your guests will require use of the chair lift, please inform our custodian who will make the necessary arrangements.
+There is a chairlift that will accommodate a wheelchair at the side entrance from the parking lot.
+There is an accessible washroom on the sanctuary level and there is space for a wheelchair among the pews on the south side of the church, near the front.
+If any of your guests will require use of the chair lift, please inform our custodian who will make the necessary arrangements

 15. How do I get the process going?

-Please contact our Office Administrator, Peggy Kugler.
+Please contact our office administrator.
 She can check the availability of the Church Sanctuary as well as provide you with an application form to complete.
-You should also contact Rev. Cunningham in regards to your required ceremony date and time to ensure that she is available.
-Rev. Cunningham will also want to arrange a time to meet to discuss your expectations for your marriage service and to begin the planning process.
+You should also contact the minister in regard to your required ceremony date and time to ensure that they are available.
+The minister will also want to arrange a time to discuss your expectations for your marriage service and to begin the planning process.

 We thank you for your attention to the above guidelines.